 Part-time (intermittent) Paid Family Leave benefits can last for many calendar weeks in some cases.
 During this time, your work schedule may change because your employer has different needs or you simply want to make a change in your employment.
 If this happens, you are allowed to change your regular workweek with OPFL.
-To do this, you can use the online portal where you applied for benefits, or contact OPFL by email or phone.
+To do this, you can use the online portal where you applied for benefits, or contact OPFL by mail, phone, or in person.
 You are allowed to change your regular workweek with OPFL one time per month, which means once every four weeks, during your claim.